Recent Flooring Industry Statistics

 About the Survey

 Dumpsters.com partnered with Pollfish to gather data about current residential flooring trends.
-We used 1,000 responses from a random, nationwide survey of Americans who completed a flooring project in the last 12 months.
+We used 1,000 responses from a random, nationwide survey of Americans who completed a flooring project between 2018 and 2019.
 Our main respondents were DIY homeowners who refinished or installed hardwood either to update décor or replace worn out floors.
 These projects cost up to $1,000 for a third of consumers.
 We found this data to be true with a +/-3% margin of error and 95% confidence.

 If you think these findings are interesting, please feel free to share it with your network, or cite it in your own content.
 Check back with us for more surveys about popular home improvement projects across America.